eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/graph/index.md

     --raw                      Outputs raw JSON of the graphs list API response.
-    --id-only                  Lists only graph identifier (IRIs) and no labels or other meta data.
+    --id-only                  Lists only graph identifier (IRIs) and no labels or other metadata.
 This is useful for piping the IRIs into other commands.

     --filter <CHOICE TEXT>...
 Filter graphs based on effective access